vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 ### Takeaways

 1. Whisper as it currently works doesn’t scale, and we quickly run into unacceptable bandwidth usage.
 2. There are a few factors of this, but largely it boils down to noisy topics usage and use of bloom filters.
-   - Duplicate (e.g. see [Whisper vs PSS](https://our.status.im/whisper-pss-comparison/) and bad envelopes are also fundamental factors, but this depends a bit more on specific deployment configurations.
+Duplicate (e.g. see [Whisper vs PSS](https://our.status.im/whisper-pss-comparison/)) and bad envelopes are also factors, but this depends a bit more on specific deployment configurations.
 3. Waku mode (case 8) is an additional capability that doesn’t require other nodes to change, for nodes that put a premium on performance.
 4. The next bottleneck after this is the partitioned topics (app/network specific), which either needs to gracefully (and potentially quickly) grow, or an alternative way of consuming those messages needs to be deviced.

 ![](assets/img/whisper_scalability.png)

-The results are summed up in the graph above.
+The results are summarized in the graph above.
 Notice the log-log scale.
 The colored backgrounds correspond to the following bandwidth usage:

 - Blue: <10mb/d (<~300mb/month)